QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ### Layout

 Use the ``BorderPane`` component!
 That's a component divided into north, south, east, west, and center.
 You can use it to put one component at the top, one in the middle and, one at the bottom.
-Then you have some components like a Vbox (one component per line), Hbox (one per column), toolbar, menubar, ...
+Then you have some components like a VBox (one component per line), HBox (one per column), toolbar, menubar, ...
 You can even use a ``BorderPane`` inside a ``BorderPane``.

 ### Icons

 Simply drag and drop the icons from your icons' folder to the application.
-Buttons can have a text + icon (+ tooltip = a component with text shown when mouse stay on this button a.k.a. hover) but by default, we only want to see the icon so go to ``properties`` and set `Content display` to `GRAPHIC_ONLY`.
+Buttons can have a text + icon (+ tooltip = a component with text shown when mouse stay on this button a.k.a. hover) but by default, we only want to see the icon, so go to ``properties`` and set `Content display` to `GRAPHIC_ONLY`.

 ### Spacing

 You need to set the label (for the server name) close to the right border.
-The teacher is recommending: creating an empty
-HBox, and editing the fxml to add the attribute ``HBox.hgrow="ALWAYS"``.
+The teacher is recommending: creating an empty HBox, and editing the fxml to add the attribute ``HBox.hgrow="ALWAYS"``.

 ```xml
 <HBox HBox.hgrow="ALWAYS" />